Design requirements for sidewalk use

 To request changes to the site plan, contact PBOTBusinessToolkit@portlandoregon.gov.

-For spaces within 50 feet of an intersection (measured from the curb of the intersecting street):
+For spaces within 50 feet of an intersection (measured from an official flashing signal, stop sign, yield sign, or traffic control device):

 - Items up to 6 feet tall are allowed within 4 feet of the sidewalk, curb, or edge of pavement.